EleutherAI/w2s/README.md

 Basic metrics, like test AUC and accuracy, are in `w2s/results.json`. `wandb` is used for detailed logging if available.

 Floor and ceiling results, weak supervisor predictions, and activations are stored in a shared folder so that they can be reused across experiments.
-By default this is `./results/shared/`, but it is configurable with `--shared_folder`.
+By default this is `./results/[shared_folder]/[dataset]/`; the default `--shared_folder` is `shared`.
+You should change this if you change the weak or strong model, or anything else about the weak model training setup.

 ## Troubleshooting